FREE DELIVERY FOR ALL ORDERS OVER £50

 The Fuchsia Gall Mite (Aculops fuchsiae) is a microscopic sapsucking mite of Fuchsia plants grown outdoors and in greenhouses.
 This mite may have been imported into the U.K. from the U.S.A. by accident and is now an increasingly common and damaging pest of Fuchsia plants.

 The mite is very difficult to identify without a microscope, so it is more the damage symptoms of your Fuchsias that will indicate its presence.
 Growth at the shoot tips of Fuchsias are often swollen and distorted and may look yellowish and reddish.
 Flowers may also become deformed and in some cases may even fail to develop.
 The Fuchsia Gall Mite is a sapsucker and it is the chemicals they secrete that will cause the galling, distortion and yellowing of your Fuchsias.

-If Fuchsia gall mite is suspected on plants, prune the ends of the plants to remove the mites.
-For very heavily infested plants it maybe better to remove and destroy to prevent the spread to healthy plants.
-There are no garden insecticides that can be applied.
-However there is a biological control available with the predator Amblyseius andersoni .
-This predatory mite can be applied to Fuchsias to feed on and consume the gall mite, it is more efficient as a preventative and low infestation control, so should be applied early and on a regular basis.
+If you suspect you have Fuchsia Gall Mite on your Fuchsias, prune the ends of the plants to remove the mites.
+For very heavily infested plants it may be better to remove and destroy them to prevent the spread of infestation to your healthy plants.
+There are no garden insecticides that can be applied to treat Fuchsia Gall Mite.
+There is, however, a biological control available with the predator Amblyseius andersoni supplied in our Fuchsia Gall Mite Killer bottles.
+This predatory mite can be applied to Fuchsias to feed on and consume the gall mite.
+It is more efficient as a preventative and low infestation control, so it should be applied early and on a regular basis.